electerious/basicSlider/README.md

 ### .element()

-Returns the Node object associated with the instance.
+Returns the DOM element/node object associated with the instance.

 Example: